Our Efforts

 More than two-thirds of total subcontract dollars awarded to small and diverse businesses at the project in Cape Canaveral, Florida.

-We increased our global spending on goods and services by 25% in 2022 compared with 2021.
-In 2022, we spent $11.6 billion on goods and services globally, including purchases from local, small, and disadvantaged businesses.
+We increased our global spending on goods and services by 32% in 2023 compared with 2022.
+In 2023, we spent $15.3 billion on goods and services globally, including purchases from local, small, and disadvantaged businesses.

-At Bechtel, we’re proud to be a part of diverse communities where we live and work, and we’re always looking for more and creative ways to support the local workforce and the aspiring STEM and construction talent eager to enter our industry.
+At Bechtel, we’re proud to be a part of the diverse communities where we live and work, and we’re always looking for more creative ways to support the local workforce and the aspiring STEM and construction talent eager to enter our industry.

 For decades, Bechtel has worked to inspire the next generation of engineers.
 And as investment in infrastructure surges around the world, we need more engineers who are ready to help us build a better world—to renew infrastructure, strengthen critical supply chains and manufacturing, advance the clean energy transition, and support long-term economic gains.
 Securing the workforce needed to meet the moment requires strong collaboration with diverse partners.

 In the U.K., Bechtel donated $63,000 for the Institution’s Launch Scholarship program.
-The donation will support at least 11 students for the duration of their education, and it builds on the $970,000 Bechtel has already gifted to the IET for its Science, Technology, Engineering, and Mathematics educational outreach efforts.
+The donation will support at least 11 students for the duration of their education, and it builds on the $970,000 Bechtel has already gifted to the IET for its science, technology, engineering, and mathematics educational outreach efforts.

 With their leadership skills, technical training, rigor, and mission-focused approach, military veterans are ideal candidates for many positions in our industry.
 We’re proud to provide professional development and career opportunities for this important community.

 We are proud to support NABTU’s H2H program, which connects transitioning active-duty military service members, veterans, National Guard, and Reservists with skilled training and quality career opportunities in the construction industry.
-H2H has helped over 40,000 military personnel successfully transfer into civilian careers in the construction trades.
+H2H has helped over 40,000 military personnel successfully transition into civilian careers in the construction trades.

 Bechtel employees around the world are deeply motivated to give back to their communities.